The Ultimate Guide to CMMS

 Commonly, features of CMMS software cover all the asset management processes.
 However, the advancement of the features depend on technologies it is built upon.
 Greater the technology, the more advanced are the features.

 Most of the computerized maintenance management software solutions integrated with cloud, mobility, IoT, artificial intelligence, machine algorithms, and AR and VR.
-A typical CMMS system has the following features.
+A typical CMMS has the following features.

 Work order management

 This process covers all the smaller tasks that must be performed for the complete service request resolution.
-Work order management being a key feature of CMMS software becomes very easy to manage thus leading to faster resolution of service requests.
+Work order management being a key feature of CMMS becomes very easy to manage thus leading to faster resolution of service requests.
 CMMS provides an integrated view of every aspect of service management, including:

 - Action taken on service requests